Salisbury Arts & Entertainment district 101

 The designation does not come with automatic funding, but forms a structure for creative place making.
 Grant opportunities also become available.

-An ”Arts & Entertainment District” designation is one that is applied for by communities, and awarded by the Maryland State Arts Council, under the Department of Business and Economic Development.
+An ”Arts & Entertainment District” designation is one that is applied for by communities, and awarded by the Maryland State Arts Council, under the Department of Commerce.

 In 2007, Salisbury was awarded an Arts & Entertainment (A&E) District designation.
 The designation was first filed for, and maintained by a volunteer group of individuals - now its own 501 c-3 - The Salisbury Arts & Entertainment District, Inc.

 A & E Districts help communities develop and promote involvement, tourism and revitalization, through tax-related incentive enterprises and marketing.

 BENEFITS OF THE DISTRICT